 If you’d like to check out the full study, you can find it in Brain, Behavior, and Immunity (January 2013, volume 27).

-And, to find out more about how mindfulness can transform both our brain and physical health, check our our Mindfulness Webinar series.
+And, to find out more about how mindfulness can transform both our brain and physical health, check our our courses on mindfulness.

 How has mindfulness helped you or your clients find relief from stress?
 Please share your experience below.